-Collecting data about your service allows you to measure its performance.
-You can use data to make sure:
+You should consider all types and uses of data.
+Collecting certain data about your service allows you to measure its performance.
+You can use performance data to make sure:

 - the service is meeting user needs